salsify/avro-resolution_canonical_form/README.md

 ## Ruby Support

-This currently gem requires the [avro-salsify-fork](https://github.com/salsify/avro) gem due to a bug in the Avro Ruby gem support for defaults.
-The fix for this issue will be included in Avro v1.8.2.
+This currently gem requires the [avro-patches](https://github.com/salsify/avro-patches) gem.

 ### Aliases

-The Avro Ruby gem, including the avro-salsify-fork, does not yet include support for aliases.
+The Avro Ruby gem, including the avro-patches, does not yet include support for aliases.
 Aliases are included in the specification of the Resolution Canonical Form above, but not yet supported by this gem.